Statement of JAAST (2020.Feb.21) 新型コロナウイルスや花粉症でのマスク装着に関して On wearing masks for new coronaviruses and pollen allergy

 The above is a machine translation of the JAAST’s statement on wearing masks for new coronaviruses and hay fever.
 Please refer to the original Japanese statement to preserve the correct expression. | JAAST | Statement (21 Feb 2020) |

-A personal-activity video on Mask (made by an aerosol reseacher in Japan) …how commercially available masks or “handmade (paper towel or handkerchief)” masks collect particles effectively. キッチンペーパーやハンカチで作ったマスクも、同様に小さな粒子を捕集できる効果があります。それを研究者が検証した動画です。
+Feb.
+2020: A personal-activity video on Mask (made by an aerosol professor in Japan) …how commercially available masks or “handmade (paper towel or handkerchief)” masks collect particles effectively. キッチンペーパーやハンカチで作ったマスクも、同様に小さな粒子を捕集できる効果があります。それを研究者が検証した動画です。